Marvin Milkes: One and done in Seattle

 Unfortunately for Milkes, the Pilots' tenure in Seattle would be the shortest of any franchise in modern MLB history and Ball Four would be the team's lasting legacy.
 The Pilots played in a former minor league facility, Sick's Stadium, that was intended only as a stopgap until a domed stadium could be built.
 The team was outdrafted by its expansion twin, the Kansas City Royals, and finished last in the American League West Division, winning only 64 games and drawing only 678,000 fans.
 They were also plagued by an unstable, undercapitalized ownership.
 Dewey Soriano, the man who had won the franchise, couldn't pay the expansion fee and had to get help from former Cleveland Indians owner William R. Daley, who got almost half the stock in return.

 By the end of the season, the Pilots had almost run out of money.
-It was obvious that the Pilots would not be able to hold out long enough in Seattle for a new stadium to be built unless new owners were found.
-It was also obvious that those new owners would have to move fast to build a new stadium, as Sick's Stadium was inadequate even for temporary use.
-A local group was forced to withdraw when the Bank of California called a $4 million loan as part of debt from the Soriano-Daley group.
+It was obvious that the Pilots would not be able to hold out long enough to move to their new stadium without new ownership.
+It was also obvious that those new owners would have to start construction right away, as it was now clear that Sick's Stadium was inadequate even for temporary use.
+A local group was forced to withdraw when the Bank of California called a $4 million loan to the Soriano-Daley group.
 Another local group put together a nonprofit bid to buy the team, but this bid was rejected out of concerns it would devalue the other clubs.
 Another, more traditional bid by the same people fronting the nonprofit group fell one vote short of approval.
-The American League was concerned enough to appoint Roy Hamey as caretaker CEO and tasked him with watching over the foundering franchise.
+The American League was concerned enough to seize control of the Pilots and appoint Roy Hamey as caretaker CEO to watch over the foundering franchise.